Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 USA-NTSC users please read installation!

 # Manual Installation (USA Version)
-- In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag `ULES00850` from the .zip into the folder
+- In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then from the .zip drag the `ULES00850` folder into your textures folder

 - For USA users change the folder name from `ULES00850` to `ULUS10297`